w3f/polkadot-wiki/docs/learn/learn-offenses.md

 1. Cloning a server, i.e., copying all contents when migrating to new hardware.
 This action should be avoided.
 If an image is desired, it should be taken before keys are generated.
-2. High Availability (HA) Systems – Equivocation can occur if there are any concurrent operations, either when a failed server restarts or if false positive event results in both servers being online simultaneously.
+2. High Availability (HA) Systems – Equivocation can occur if there are any concurrent operations, either when a failed server restarts or if a false positive event results in both servers being online simultaneously.
 HA systems are to be treated with extreme caution and are not advised.
 3. The keystore folder is copied when attempting to copy a database from one instance to another.
     It is important to note that equivocation slashes occur with a single incident.
 This can happen if duplicated keystores are used for only a few seconds.
-A slash can result in losing nominators, and funds, removal from the Thousand Validator Programme, and reputational damage.
+A slash can result in losing nominators and funds, removal from the Thousand Validator Programme, and reputational damage.

-To understand how slash amounts for equivocations are calculated, see next section.
+See the next section to understand how slash amounts for equivocations are calculated.
 If you want to know more details about slashing, please look at our [research page](https://research.web3.foundation/Polkadot/security/slashing/amounts).

 #### Slash Calculation for Equivocation